JohnnyShieh/RxFlux/README.md

-# Flux Architecture on Android

 I have tried MVC, MVP and Clean architecture on Android.
 But mostly I love the Flux architecture because of its **undirectional data flow** and **layering** features.
-However I can't find an approving implementation of Flux arichtecture, so I wirte RxFlux based on skimarxall's [RxFlux](https://github.com/skimarxall/RxFlux).
+However I can't find an approving implementation of Flux arichtecture, so I wirte RxFlux based on skimarxall's [RxFlux](https://github.com/skimarxall/RxFlux) and Google's Architecture Component.

 ## Getting started